menabebawy/my-books/README.md

 Create the particular tables on AWS DynamoDB and make sure to provide your AWS credentials in order to run successfully the app.

 You can rely on model `infrastracture` where these tables are created by AWS CDK JAVA.
+All APIs are defined on model `api` .

+You have to authorize firstly to get `access token` & `refresh token`, then use `refresh token` to gain a new `access token` if it expires.
+Books and authors APIs are exposed by `access token`, otherwise you will get `401 Unauthorized`.

 ### Build